This post was originally published in October, 2021. Last updated: February 7, 2022.

 - Bad host - This error code indicates that the server doesn’t exist or cannot be currently reached.

-- Bad URL - This error code indicates that there is something wrong with the URL - a wrong protocol, a missing symbol, extra symbols, etc.
+- Bad URL - This error code indicates that there is something wrong with the URL.
+For example, a wrong protocol, a missing symbol, extra symbols, etc.

 - Bad code - This error code indicates that the HTTP response code is invalid.